MinuMThomas/FunQuiz-portfolio2/README.md

 # Fun Quiz
-fun quiz is an online quiz
+fun quiz is an online quiz made with java script.